Heart of the West ADV Route

 HERE'S THE DEAL: We do the work.
 You live the dream!

 For as little as USD$199***, Backcountry Byways LLC licenses use of a detailed, road-tested gpx track file that has been years in the making ... plus you'll get prompt, authoritative responses to your trip-planning questions.

 Make it your birthday wish:gerg

-Make it that special surprise for Father's Day:*sip*, anniversaries :rogue, Administrative Assistants Day :type, retirement :*sip*
+Make it a special surprise for Father's Day:*sip*, anniversaries :rogue, Administrative Assistants Day :type, retirement :*sip*

 ... and so forth.